-At ASI we have developed methodologies and database of Indian car seats to compare the seats across the segments.
+At Advanced Structures we have developed methodologies and database of Indian car seats to compare the seats across the segments.
 We can evaluate and compare any new seat with the existing seats in the market using our database or from the customer specific benchmark category in less time with more accuracy.

 Small tip for any car buyer to quickly evaluate a comfortable seat

 A test drive is really one of the most important ways to know if a vehicle has the comfortable seat and to find it out you might need to take a long test drive.
 Make sure your test drive is at least 30 minutes which can give you an idea about the comfort of that car seat.